Beginner's Guide To A/B Testing

 Who is A/B Testing?

-There are two industry leaders who have both found comfort in tackling this issue through rigorous A/B testing.
+Two industry leaders have found comfort in tackling this issue through rigorous A/B testing.

-Booking.com has been a champion in the A/B testing space and have been reaping the benefits of it for over 8 years now.
-The company holds conversion rates well above the industry average (almost triple the success rate!), and attribute all of their success to their constant testing.
+Booking.com has been a champion in the A/B testing space and has been reaping its benefits for over eight years.
+The company holds conversion rates well above the industry average (almost triple the success rate!) and attributes all of its success to its constant testing.

-Instead of using their time in lengthy discussion debating the what if’s, they get results they need to execute quickly.
-The company believes in “guidelines, not rules”, which has enabled them to run more than 1000 experiments at a time.
+Instead of using their time in lengthy discussions debating the what-ifs, they get results they need to execute quickly.
+The company believes in “guidelines, not rules, ” enabling it to run more than 1000 experiments simultaneously.
 Their strong experimentation culture that has complete buy-in gives them immense clarity.

 And then there’s Netflix.

 It’s a whole new experience every time you open up Netflix, thanks to their relentless desire to discover what pleases their viewers the most.
-Everything from layout to sign in to content features are tested over and over.
+Everything from layout to sign-in to content features is tested repeatedly.

 The most notable of their experiments are the changes in their artwork.
 User engagement is too important of a metric for Netflix to leave up to chance, so they test the relationship between all the content artwork and its contribution to user engagement.

-By comparing the click-through rate and time spent in the app, Netflix is able to conclude with science and consumer behavior what will best optimize the overall customer experience.
+By comparing the app’s click-through rate and time spent, Netflix can conclude with science and consumer behavior what will best optimize the overall customer experience.

 When to A/B Test?